AtlasC0R3/warnbot-discordpy/README.md

 # warnbot-discordpy
 A simple Discord warn bot, written in Discord.py

+**NOTE: This is no longer supported, no more updates will be brought over to this.
+I have since made a full-fledged Discord.py bot, with a separate warn cog, and see no reason why I should carry over with this project.**

 ## How do I get started?
 ### The Easy Way (Windows)
 [Head over to releases](https://github.com/AtlasC0R3/warnbot-discordpy/releases/), download the \*.exe file and specify your user token, then you should be all right to go!